tsipkens/odias/README.md

 This program has three dependencies that are included as git submodules:

-1. The **tfer** submodule, available at https://github.com/tsipkens/tfer, contains MATLAB code to compute transfer functions of various kinds.
+1. The **tfer** submodule, available at https://github.com/tsipkens/tfer, contains MATLAB code to compute transfer functions of various kinds, including DMAs, PMAs, and chargers.
 This is an essential submodule and itself contains the **mat-tfer-pma** submodule available at https://github.com/tsipkens/mat-tfer-pma.

 2. The **autils** submodule, available at https://github.com/tsipkens/autils, adds utilities for basic aerosol calculations, including size conversions and distribution moment calculations.